Sinni (river)

 The Sinni (Latin: Siris or Semnus; Greek: Σῖρις or Σίνις) is a 94 km long river in the Basilicata region of southern Italy.
 In antiquity, the city of Siris lay at its mouth.
 Near the town of Senise, a dam on the river was built in 1970-1982, the largest in Europe built with earth.
-In correspondence of it, it forms the Lago di Monte Cotugno, one of the largest artificial basins in Italy.
+In correspondence with it, it forms the Lago di Monte Cotugno, one of the largest artificial basins in Italy.

 Geography

 The source of the river is in the Lucan Apennines west of Castelsaraceno and south of Moliterno in the province of Potenza.
 The river flows south before curving eastward near Monte la Spina.
 It flows near Latronico before entering the Parco Nazionale del Pollino.
 The river is joined by a right tributary near Francavilla in Sinni before flowing into Lago di Monte Cotugno.
 The river exits the lake and forms the border between the province of Potenza and the province of Matera for a short distance before entering the province of Matera.
 The Sarmento River flows into the Sinni as a right tributary at the point where the Sinni leaves the Parco Nazionale del Pollino.
 The Sinni curves northeast and flows near Colobraro and Valsinni before curving southeast and finally flowing into the Gulf of Taranto south of Policoro.